-Understanding heart failure guidelines is a collection of lay summaries of key principles in leading European heart failure (HF) guidelines, namely the European Society of Cardiology (ESC) guidelines, United Kingdom National Institute for Health and Care Excellence (NICE) guidelines and position statements by the Heart Failure Association of the ESC.
+Understanding heart failure guidelines is a collection of lay summaries of key principles in leading European heart failure (HF) guidelines, namely the European Society of Cardiology (ESC) guidelines, England’s National Institute for Health and Care Excellence (NICE) guidelines and position statements by the Heart Failure Association of the ESC.

 The HFPN has developed this collection to raise awareness of key elements of best practice in the care and management of HF.
 With this collection, the HFPN aims to:

 - increase the uptake of leading guidelines in HF care

 - give confidence to patient advocates and local health policy commentators/champions to scrutinise local and national HF policy, guidance and care arrangements.

 The guides in this collection do not replicate or supersede established clinical guidelines for the purpose of formal professional training or accreditation, patient therapeutic education or clinical decision-making.
 Clinicians, patients and service managers should consult European and national guidance as appropriate.

 The collection Understanding heart failure guidelines will be of interest to non-specialist audiences, including:

 - people with HF